 The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

-Families trust the nursing home they choose to care for their loved ones.
-A nursing home is designed to provide around-the-clock supervision and assistance to elderly residents with special care needs.
+A nursing home is entrusted to provide around-the-clock supervision and care for elderly residents with unique needs.

 Statistics on Choking Incidents in Older Adults

 Older adults are at an increased risk of a choking incident.
-Medical conditions or certain medications that cause trouble swallowing can lead to an at-risk resident.
+Medical conditions or certain medications that cause difficulty swallowing can cause an at-risk resident to choke.
 Here are a few statistics to know about the risks of the elderly choking:

-- In 2022 alone, there were approximately 5,554 choking deaths in the United States, with the highest occurrence among the elderly with food [3].
+- In 2022, there were approximately 5,554 choking deaths in the United States, with the highest occurrence among the elderly with food.

-The research shows that elderly residents are at a heightened risk of choking.
-This means nursing homes should take extra care to protect them.
+Research shows that elderly residents are at a heightened risk of choking.

 Factors Increasing Choking Risk